Help with computer BIOS updates

-BIOS updates can be a costly mistake if all of the proper information and steps are not known by the user before proceeding.
+BIOS updates can be a costly mistake if all the proper information and steps are not known by the user before proceeding.
 Updating the BIOS improperly or with the wrong BIOS may cause your system to not boot.
 The steps below are steps that should be taken before upgrading your computer BIOS.

 - Only obtain the BIOS update from the computer manufacturer or motherboard manufacturer.
-Note: most OEM's (e.g., Dell, HP, and Toshiba) do not recommend updating the BIOS from the motherboard manufacturer and to only use their BIOS updates.
+Note: most OEMs (e.g., Dell, HP, and Toshiba) do not recommend updating the BIOS from the motherboard manufacturer and only use their BIOS updates.

 - Do not shut off or reboot the computer until the BIOS instructs you to do so.

-- Verify that the BIOS you have been instructed to use or the one that you are downloading resolves a problem you have.
-Remember that BIOS updates only fix hardware issues and will not fix software issues unless that software is directly related to the hardware.
+- Verify that the BIOS you were instructed to use or the one you're downloading resolves a problem you have.
+Remember that BIOS updates only fix hardware issues and not software issues unless that software is directly related to the hardware.

 - Verify the BIOS version and make sure that the BIOS update you plan on using is the next version.
 For example, if your BIOS is 1.0a, and the manufacturer has 1.0b, 1.0c, 1.0d, etc. update to version 1.0b first.
 If you need 1.0d, update to 1.0b, 1.0c, and then 1.0d unless otherwise instructed by the motherboard manufacturer.

-- Verify that the computer has been scanned for viruses.
-It is possible for a virus to cause a BIOS update to abort or fail.
+- Verify that the computer was scanned for viruses.
+A virus can cause a BIOS update to abort or fail.

 - If you are updating a laptop BIOS, make sure the AC adapter is connected.

 - Finally, when upgrading a BIOS, read all disclaimers and other instructions included with the download.
-Many computer manufacturers void warranties if the update is done by a user without the assistance of a technician or company representative.
+Many computer manufacturers void warranties if a user does the update without the assistance of a technician or company representative.
 If the BIOS causes any difficulty with the computer, you may be held responsible.

 How to download a BIOS update without a working computer

 If your computer cannot connect to the Internet to download a BIOS update, use another computer to create a BIOS update diskette, disc, or bootable USB thumb drive.